-There are currently over 1500 Kronos users spread across more than a dozen ECU departments.
-The most recent user group adopted Kronos on October 16, 2015.
+There are currently more than 5,600 Kronos users spread across all ECU divisions.
+The most recent user group adopted Kronos on June 16, 2018.
 New groups join Kronos based on the project implementation timeline.

 The Kronos project began additional implementations in the fall of 2014, with additional departments/divisions coming onto the system at regular intervals.
 Areas identified for inclusion in immediate upcoming phases of the implementation have been contacted individually and provided available information regarding timelines for “going live” on Kronos.